flyingsparx/CENode-IoT/README.md

 # CENode IoT Demo

 This is a simple demo illustrating how CENode may be used to interact with IoT devices - in particluar, Philips hue bulbs.
+See [this blog post](https://flyingsparx.net/2017/06/26/cenode-iot) for more information.

 If unfamiliar with CENode, then please check out [that project](https://github.com/flyingsparx/CENode) first and read the [wiki](https://github.com/flyingsparx/CENode/wiki) and glance at the [documentation](http://cenode.io/docs/documentation.pdf) and [paper](http://cenode.io/docs/intro.pdf).